point85/CaliperSharp/README.md

 already.created = The unit of measure with symbol {0} has already been created by {1}.
 Did you intend to scale this unit with a linear conversion?
 ```

+## NuGet
+To download the nuget package, the command is: "dotnet add package CaliperSharp --version 2.0.1".

 ## Project Structure
 The CaliperSharp library depends on .NET 8.0+.